monitorpattern/sle2016/README.md

            * Add Scala library (scala-library.jar available in the project's directory 'libs')

-Run the tests listed in the paper:
+Walkthrough: run the tests listed in the paper:
 =================================

-  The main program is in MainTester in package 'examples.lambda.concrete' (right-click on MainTester.java > Run As
+1. Monitors from scratch A main program is in MainTester in package 'examples.lambda.concrete':
+  Right-click on MainTester.java > Run As > JavaApplication.
-  > JavaApplication).
-It runs without any argument configuration : all available tests are executed sequentially.
+  It runs without any argument configuration: all available tests are executed sequentially:

+    1. A basic profiler
+    2. A basic collector
+    3. A tracer (the one for which the listing was generated in the paper)
+    4. A simple composite monitor (collector + tracer)

+2. Integration of DSProfile

+  To test the integration of DSProfile, another main program can be found in the package 'monitoring.concrete.dsprofiler' :
+  Right-click on DSExample.java > Run as Java Application.

 Documentation files